leotrax3d/leotrax3d/README.md

 This is my main skill.
 I can design, troubleshoot, and optimize prints.
 I understand the hardware and software side of 3D printing.

-**Game Development**

-I follow SevnGames and am interested in how games are made.
-Once I understand programming better, I'd like to contribute.

 **Making Things**

 I like building physical projects.
 Learning to code means I can add interactivity and intelligence to what I build.